apieum/eventize/README.rst

 -----------------------------
 Example 1 - observe a method:
 -----------------------------
-  As ObservedMethod class take a function as argument it can be used as a decorator.
+  For compatibility with older versions there is a decorator named "ObservedMethod" wich returns a method with "before" and "after" properties.
+  Function "handle" provides a similar result except you can specify the handler type as optionnal third argment.
+  It's simpler to use directly functions "handle", "before", and "after" as shown here.

 .. code-block:: python

-  from eventize import ObservedMethod from eventize.events import Expect
+  from eventize import before, after from eventize.events import Expect

   class Observed(object):